pblack/docs/content/editing-content/images.md

 [ Image: Edit image modal]

-- Title: Will server as the alternative text
+- Title: Will serve as the alternative text
 - Link: If supplied, clicking on the image will act as a link
 - Open in new tab: Should the link open in a new tab

-## Frontmatter
+## Front matter

-Adding an image to the frontmatter is very easy.
+Adding an image to the front matter is very easy.

 - Click "Add File"
 - Select an image